Music in Vietnam: A Journey Through Tradition and Modern Trends

 1.3.
 The period of unification and development

-Traditional music in Vietnam is the crystallization of priceless artistic creations, handed down and fostered over many generations.
-Traditional music is living proof of a diverse, rich, and historic national culture.
+Traditional music in Vietnam crystallizes priceless artistic creations handed down and fostered over many generations.
+It is proof of a diverse, rich, and historic national culture.

 2.1.
 Cheo